vanderbilt-redcap/cat_mh/README.md

 The following fields must exist in instruments/forms in the project

 * [catmh_email] (of type 'Text Box') -- This is the patient's email address.
 It is required in order to send them scheduled invitations and reminder invitations.
+You may specify an alternative participant email field in the module configuration.

 * [subjectid] (of type 'Text Box') -- It is recommended that this field have the @HIDDEN action tag.